Exceptional-Khoi/tp/docs/UserGuide.md

 * `/del_workout Chest Day`

 ### Exiting the program: `/exit`
-Exits FitChaser and saves all your data.
+Exits FitChasers and saves all your data.

 Format: `/exit`